magenta-cuda/search-widget-for-types/readme.txt

 1. The "Search Widget" interactively loads the "Search Results Pane".

 == Changelog ==

+= 2.2.1.1 =
+* make compatible with the REST API of WordPress 4.7

 = 2.2.1 =
 * added automatic generation of user templates